-With 7-month old twins, and a three year-old, every venture out of the house has the potential for disaster.
+With 7-month old twins, and a three year-old, every venture out of the house has the potential for disaster and the opportunity to become an epic fail.
 Unexpected pooplosions, vomiting, crying, and myriad other obstacles are par for the course.
 Most times we get lucky and make it home in one piece.
 Every so often – well, not so much…

 Yesterday, when our friends Pat and Jenn invited us on a hike at Harold Parker State Forest, we jumped at the chance to take all three kids.
 Since the late fall, various reasons have kept us from hiking as a family of five, so we were excited for the challenge.
 Of course, we also wanted things to go well, so we packed bottles, extra clothing for the babies, snacks and water for us and Addison, and for good measure, we invited along Julia – one of our favorite sitters – on our adventure.